 the Columbia, Napoleon, and Onsted school districts who are in need of emergency food.

-A quick recap of 2015- in 2015 we fed over 4,000 local people on our Tuesdays and Thursdays hours.
-We added an additional opportunity on the first Saturday of every month for anyone ( limited to the first 48 families) to come in from 10 a.m. until 12 p.m. and receive an additional bag of food.
+A quick recap of 2017- We fed over 5,000 local people during our Tuesday and Thursday hours.
+We added an additional opportunity on the first Tuesday and Thursday of every month for anyone ( limited to the first 48 families) who comes in from 10 a.m. until 2 p.m. to receive an additional bag of food.
 This is made possible through a partnership with Compassionate Ministries of Jackson County.
 As always the Brooklyn Food Pantry is extremely grateful for everyone's support so we can continue our mission of helping people in need in Columbia, Napoleon and Onsted School Districts.

 For more information please call (517) 612-8771 or email us.